pooriajr/hh-svelte/feature-list.md

 - [ ] set habit icon
 - [ ] add database and auth for registered users
 - [ ] sections can be folded to hide
+- [ ] add optional 'short' value on habits that displays in read mode. it's just a field with a max-length. can be text, symbols, emoji, whatever
+- [x] add notes section which auto sizes
+- [ ] habit importance should drop off as it goes further into the past